This post may contain affiliate links. Please read our disclosure policy.

 Ingredients for watermelon feta salad recipe:

-- Watermelon: My number 1 tip for finding a big juicy and sweet watermelon is to look for one with a orange field spot.
+- Seedless Watermelon: My number 1 tip for finding a big juicy and sweet watermelon is to look for one with an orange field spot.
 The darker that yellow field spot is, the longer the watermelon was allowed to ripen on the vine.
 Remove the rind, then cut the watermelon into cubes.
 If you’re serving this in a large bowl or in slices if you prefer to make a platter.

 - Avocados: these are optional!
 I used to add avocados to my salad in the past, however, in recent years, I’ve dropped the avocado to cut back on the fat content of this salad.